owncloud/ocis/docs/ocis/development/testing.md

 At the moment both can be applied to oCIS since the api of oCIS is designed to be compatible to ownCloud.

-Since we have to offer an migration path to existing users of ownCloud, you can use your existing ownCloud as storage backend for oCIS.
+Since we have to offer a migration path to existing users of ownCloud, you can use your existing ownCloud as storage backend for oCIS.
 As another storage backend we offer oCIS native storage, also called "oCIS".
 This stores files directly on disk.
 Which storage backend is used is also reflected in the tests, there are always different tests for oCIS storage and ownCloud storage.

 You can invoke two types of test suite runs: